In this article, you will learn the top HR Interview Questions & Answers.

 Preparation tips for HR interview

 Before you go in for the HR interview, keep these tips in mind:

 1. Understand the job profile

 You must understand what the particular job profile demands of you.
-Dig into the job profile to understand what the company expects of you, what skills are required, what qualifications they’re looking for in a candidate.
-Once you gather the relevant information on the job profile requirements, you’ll not be taken by surprise if the interviewer asks you anything related to the job profile.
+Dig into the job profile to understand what the company expects of you, what skills are required, and what qualifications they’re looking for in a candidate.
+Once you gather the relevant information on the job profile requirements, you’ll not be surprised if the interviewer asks you anything related to the job profile.